-Worked example 5.9 Monty Hall, indistinguishable goats, again
+Worked example 5.9 Monty Hall, indistinguishable goats, even probabilities

+Recall the problem of worked example 5.5.
 Each outcome has the same probability.
 We choose to open the first box.
 With what probability will we find a goat (any goat)?